Carl Bower October 27, 2010Posted by Geoffrey Hiller in United States.

 Diane undergoes a bone scan.
 Chevy Chase, Maryland

-Carl Bower (b.1966, USA) is a freelance photographer based in Washington DC.
+Carl Bower (b.1966, USA) is a freelance photographer based in Denver.
 His personal work addresses issues of identity in the face of adverse social conditions, and his photographs have appeared in The New York Times, The Washington Post, TIME, Newsweek, and the Sunday Times Magazine of London.
 His project on Colombian beauty pageants was shown at the LOOKbetween and Palm Springs photo festivals, featured in Burn and the New York Times LENS blog, received the Blue Earth Alliance Prize for Best Project Photography and was a finalist for the New York Photo Festival Book Award and Photolucida’s Critical Mass Book Award.
 His series on one woman’s experience with breast cancer received a Clarion Award and was a finalist for the Pulitzer Prize.

 About the Photograph: